lamasne/PWA_test/readme.md

-# Hello World web page to TWA Android App
+# Hello World static web page to Android App

 This project demonstrates how to go from a simple Hello World HTML page to a TWA (Trusted Web Activity) running on an Android phone.